PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 }
 ```
 This JSON message initiates image capture with the pump moving 1mL forward and captures 200 frames.
+When capturing images, the system uses the specified volume and number of frames to manage the capture process, adjusting the pump's direction as required.

 **Authorized values for `image` action:**